 If you’ve been reading this blog for a while you’ll know that I love sweet more than green.
 I would eat sweet over savoury any time, but I am going to post a few more savoury recipes over the coming months, particularly raw ones as I work on developing some raw recipes, so stay tuned.

-Module 1 of The Vegan Chef and Lifestyle Training is the Foundation Module.
-You can read about it here.
+Module 1 of The Vegan Chef and Lifestyle Training is the Foundation module.
+Check it out here.

 Module 3 of The Vegan Chef and Lifestyle Training was all about Ayurveda.
 You can read about it here as well as get the recipe for a delicious lemon rice.

-Module 5 of The Vegan Chef and Lifestyle Training was the reason I signed up to complete the whole course.
-It was 2 days of Fermentation.
-Have a read here.
+Module 5 of The Vegan Chef and Lifestyle Training was on fermentation.
+You can read about it here.